qinwf/re2r/README.md

 ##  ..$ : chr "?1"
 ```

-The return result is a data.frame. `?1` is the first capture group and it is unnamed group.
+The return result is a character matrix. `?1` is the first capture group and it is unnamed group.

 We can create named capture group with `(?P<name>pattern)` syntax.